 Do not place LP gas containers, gasoline, or other flammable liquids inside the vehicle.
-Fire or explosion may result require frequent adjustment, even though you know the LP tank contains sufficient fuel, the problem may be air in the LP gas tank.
-Air in the tank mixes with the LP gas vapors causing them to burn poorly.
-This condition could linger for weeks if the air is not purged from the tank.
+Fire or explosion may result weeks if the air is not purged from the tank.
 Most LP gas dealers have equipment for purging air from LP gas tanks and will purge before refilling the tank.